Mescalero: Tribal government

 The Mescalero Apache Tribe holds elections for the office of president every two years.
 The eight tribal council members also are elected for two years.
 Strong woman leadership is welcomed and encouraged in the Mescalero Apache Tribal Council.
 Election for the council is held every year, when one half of the members are up for re-election.
 The Apache nation of over 64,000 coordinate with each other through tribal meetings.
 The tribe comprised over 12,468 with 8,652 according to the United States Census.

 In 1959, the tribe elected Virginia Klinekole as its first woman president.
 She later was elected to the tribal council, serving on it until 1986.
 The tribe repeatedly re-elected Wendell Chino as president; he served a total of 43 years, until his death on November 4, 1998.

 Soon after Chino's death, the late Sara Misquez was elected as president.
 Chino's son, Mark Chino, also has been elected and served as president.

-New officers elected to serve in Leadership positions of the Mescalero Apache Tribe in 2022.
-Mr. Eddie Martinez was sworn in as the new president of the Mescalero Apache tribe.
-Alamogordo Daily News reports.
-Leadership from Holloman Airforce Base attended the tribal council ceremony for newly elected President, officers and Tribal Council.
-Mr. Kelton Starr, retired Army veteran and Tribal Defense Liaison maintains coordination with the Defense Research Labs and US military bases in New Mexico.
-The new leadership is focused on building on past successes and accelerating economic development projects with a new focus on Native Innovation and “Made-in-Native-America” campaign.
-Mr.Martinez will chair the Native American Regional Commission (comprising all 34 states with Federally recognized tribes) to accelerate economic security, development and defense projects that benefit the Mescalero Apache Tribe and all Native American and other Indigenous peoples.
+In 2022, Eddie Martinez was sworn in as the new president of the Mescalero Apache tribe.
+Leadership from Holloman Airforce Base attended the tribal council ceremony for the newly elected president, officers, and Tribal Council.
+Kelton Starr, retired Army veteran and Tribal Defense Liaison maintained coordination with the Defense Research Labs and US military bases in New Mexico.
+The new leadership was focused on building on past successes and accelerating economic development projects with a new focus on Native Innovation and the “Made-in-Native-America” campaign.
+Martinez was appointed chair of the Native American Regional Commission (comprising all 34 states with Federally recognized tribes) to accelerate economic security, development, and defense projects that benefit the Mescalero Apache Tribe and all Native American and other Indigenous peoples.

+In 2024, Thora Walsh Padilla serves as the tribe's president alongside Vice President Duane Duffy.